hamsterbase/tasks/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+## Build Instructions

+### Android

+To build the Android application from source, see detailed instructions in [docs/android-build-instructions.md](docs/android-build-instructions.md).

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.